 Gia goes to Salesforce, then finds and selects Reports from the App Launcher ().

 - In Reports, Gia clicks on All Folders and then selects Program Management Embedded Reports, because she knows the report she wants to use as a starting point already appears on the Program Management Home Page.

 - Gia clicks Units Delivered Over the Last 6 Months.

 - She adds a grouping for Service:Program and moves it to the second position in the list, then clicks Refresh along the top ribbon (or toggles-on the option to update the preview automatically).
-Now the list shows all of the programs.
+Now the list includes all of the programs.

-- She wants to focus just on the food pantry, so she clicks on Filters and selects Service:Program equals Food Pantry.
+- Gia wants to focus just on the food pantry, so she clicks on Filters and selects Service:Program equals Food Pantry.
 This gives her a view of service deliveries associated with the food bank program.

 - Gia clicks Save & Run.

 It looks like Gia’s hunch is confirmed: There has been a significant increase in demand at the food pantry this month.
 She can take the hard numbers not only to her manager, NMH Program Director Gordon Chu, but also to the fundraising and marketing staff to help get additional support from in-kind donors and use this moment to raise awareness about hunger in the community.

 The outreach to donors and the public has been successful, and everyone at NMH agrees that this is a report they would like to see more often.
 For Gia and Gordon, it’s a management tool that can help them track program delivery.
 For the fundraising staff and others at NMH, it’s great to be able to pull up the report before discussions with donors—especially the grocery stores that supply the pantry with in-kind donations—to share the latest data.